crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### Upgradeability

 We discussed the different upgradeability solutions in [our blogpost](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/).
-Make a deliverate choice to support upgradeability or not prior to writing any code.
+Make a deliberate choice to support upgradeability or not prior to writing any code.
 The decision will influence how you structure our code.
 In general, we recommend:

 - **Favoring [contract migration](https://blog.trailofbits.com/2018/10/29/how-contract-migration-works/) over upgradeability.** Migration system have many of the same advantages than upgradeable, without their drawbacks.
 - **Using the data separation pattern over the delegatecallproxy one.** If your project has a clear abstraction separation, upgradeability using data separation will necessitate only a few adjustments.
 The delegatecallproxy requires EVM expertise and is highly error-prone.